marinoandrea/wasm-iot/README.md

 [![DOI](https://zenodo.org/badge/533303423.svg)](https://zenodo.org/badge/latestdoi/533303423)

-This repository contains the experimental setup for the experiments conducted during the Green Lab course 2022 at Vrije Universiteit, Amsterdam.
+This repository contains the experimental setup and data for the experiments conducted during our study on the energy consumption and performance of WebAssembly binaries across source programming languages and runtime environments in IoT.

 Our research studies sustainability and performance implications of WASM-based implementations for typical IoT computing tasks.
 Our aim is to understand the viability of this technology in real-world applications with respect to energy efficiency and memory footprint.
 For this, we run different benchmarks on a Raspberry Pi 3B.